-So far, Tribal Quest teams have visited communities on three continents (and are planning a fourth to a yet-to-be-disclosed location in 2019).
+So far, Tribal Quest teams have visited communities on four continents.
 The first expedition, in 2015, took them to northern Namibia.
 They met with the Himba people, whose semi-nomadic villages follow herds of cattle.
 Village elders offer prayers to ancestors, and strict rules of inheritance define the distribution of wealth from both parents.

 The following year, another expedition headed to Papua New Guinea, a nation of islands north of Australia, to meet five different tribes in three regions.
 “Papua New Guinea is one of the most culturally diverse places on the planet, with more than 800 tribes,” says Levi.
 Each speaks its own language: More than 10 percent of the world’s living languages can be found in this island nation.
 These groups practice their own form of ancestor worship and follow distinct rules defining marriage and family structure.

 The third trip took Tribal Quest to the tundra of Siberia.
 “We traveled to the Yamal Peninsula to meet the nomadic reindeer herders of the Nenets tribe,” says Golan.
 He says yamal literally means “edge of the world,” and that the Nenets “live under the most extreme conditions imaginable, with temperatures that drop well below -50°C at nighttime during the winter.”
 Here, family inheritances are both practical and personal: clothing or housing crafted by parents or reindeer-herding skills learned from fathers.